 Skylink’s 100%, all-Africa signal coverage and support of both voice and point-of-sale services is a solution for a wide range of industries, including retail, says BCX.

 Engineering support will be provided by Q-KON Africa, using end-to-end access.

-BCX believes its full-service model represents the future of smart satellite services in Southern Africa.
+BCX believes its full-service model represents the future of smart satellite services in South Africa.